PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: Account user claims that it did not receive data from a process on the other side of the trust boundary.
 Consider using logging or auditing to record the source, time, and summary of the received data.

-      Justification: Use automatic receipts to ensure confirmation from sensitive/critical data; that can be verified by the system and finance' encouraging authentication and verification.
+      Justification: Use reliable transmission protocols, acknowledge receipt with digital signatures, and implement logging to prevent denial of data receipt by external entity breach reporters.

   51. Data Flow Breach answer Is Potentially Interrupted